Hundwil: Geography

 Hundwil has an area, As of 2006, of 24.1 km2.
 Of this area, 58.5% is used for agricultural purposes, while 31.2% is forested.
 Of the rest of the land, 3.2% is settled (buildings or roads) and the remainder (7.1%) is non-productive (rivers, glaciers or mountains).

 Hundwil was a capital of the former district Hinterland.
 It lies on the road between Herisau and Appenzell.
 The Landsgemeinde square and the Kronenplatz, as well as the Protestant church are listed as heritage sites of national significance.
 It consists of the village of Hundwil, a number of hamlets, numerous individual farm houses and alpine herding camps.
 Until 1749, the municipality of Stein was part of Hundwil.

 The Hundwiler Höhi is a recreational destination at 1305 m.
 The most well-known and highest mountain in the area is Säntis (2502 m), which is shared with neighbouring municipalities.
-The valley station Schwägalp also belongs to the extended Hundwil municipality.
+The Schwägalp valley station also belongs to the extended municipality.